Victim Confronts NJ Teacher 12 Years After Sexual, Romantic Relationship: Affidavit

 “When Jane Doe brought up that they were in a dating, romantic, and sexual relationship, the defendant did not deny same."

-Pinto admitted to her alleged victim that if she thought at the time their relationship would’ve been determinate to Doe’s emotional and physical wellbeing, she would never have engaged in the relationship.
+Pinto admitted to her alleged victim that if she thought at the time their relationship would’ve been detrimental to Doe’s emotional and physical wellbeing, she would never have engaged in the relationship.

 Pinto further acknowledged that hearing Jane Doe was struggling now with their past relationship makes her feel ashamed and embarrassed, police documents show.
 Pinto admitted to letting her feelings take over and that her love for Jane Doe caused her to act irrationally.